synbioks/Text-Mining-NLP/relation-extraction/README.md

     * if you want to do prediciton using a specific checkpoint, set `do-train` to False and make sure to set the `resume-from-ckpt` parameter
 * `ckpt-dir`: path to the folder that stores model as checkpoints
 * `activation`: activation method for the top model.
 Options include `['ReLU', 'Tanh', 'GELU']`.
+* `record-activation`: a list of layers' activations to be recorded and plotted.
+    * input type: integer(s) which denotes the layer index(indices)
+* `record-wandb`: whether to use wandb to log the training process, defaulted to set to False

 ### Example output